 Long-term incentives are intended to align the interests of NEOs with the interests of shareholders by motivating NEOs to increase shareholder value over the long-term.
 Targets for long-term incentives are benchmarked to the market for competitiveness, consider the value of the NEO's contribution to the long-term success of the Corporation and the percentage of compensation that the Compensation Committee determines should be at risk.
 The award targets are modified based on the performance of the NEOs during the year, corporate performance and the anticipated contribution of the NEO.
 Long-term incentive compensation may take the form of Options, DSUs, RSUs, SARs and other share based awards under the Share Incentive Plan.
-Given current market conditions and general economic climate, for the fiscal yearended December 31, 2014, the NEOs were awarded grants of Options and RSUs at levels below those recommended by the Compensation Consultant.
-Most of the RSUs granted were granted at the election of each individual to receive 50% of their short-term incentive bonus in share-based compensation and consequently vested immediately, based on the dollar amount of the bonus elected to be taken in the form of RSUs divided by the closing price of the Corporation's common shares on the TSX on the day prior to the grant date.
+Given current market conditions and general economic climate, for the fiscal year-ended December 31, 2015, the NEOs were awarded grants of Options at levels below those recommended by the Compensation Consultant.